loc: Milwaukee, Wisconsin

-He received his bachelor’s degree in astrophysics from the University of Minnesota and his masters in astronomy from Boston University.
-He has a masters in science journalism from Boston University and is currently a full-time freelancer.
+He received his bachelor’s degree in astrophysics from the University of Minnesota and master’s degrees in astronomy and science journalism from Boston University.
+He is also a photographer (Photoblog | Flickr), licensed pilot, and devout Formula 1 fan.

 CONTACT ME